holepunchto/bare/docs/threat-model.md

 - Thread transfer lists
 - Module and addon resolution
 - Data races on `SharedArrayBuffer`
+- `WebAssembly`, which hands the engine bytes to compile
 - The engine and `libuv` themselves

 Turning powers off does nothing about memory bugs, and only an OS sandbox does, which is why the next section makes one a requirement.